shayanjl/erythropoiesis_model_ShayanJL/README.md

 # Thesis Modeling and Computational Biology Demos

-This repository contains a selection of simplified demonstration scripts inspired by the computational approaches used in my master's thesis work in systems biology and mathematical modeling.
+This repository contains a curated set of simplified computational demos inspired by the methodological framework of my master’s thesis in Medical Biotechnologies at the Università del Piemonte Orientale.

+My thesis focuses on mathematical modelling and sensitivity analysis of erythropoiesis disruption in acute myeloid leukaemia (AML), with particular attention to nurse macrophages, erythroblastic islands, and niche-mediated regulation.
+The broader project combines ordinary differential equation (ODE) modelling, simulation, calibration, and sensitivity analysis to study how leukaemia-driven microenvironmental changes alter erythroid dynamics and to explore intervention-oriented hypotheses. :contentReference[oaicite:1]{index=1}

+## Repository scope

-At this stage, the repository is intentionally limited to **generic, educational, and public-safe examples** that reflect the overall types of methods used in the project, including:
+At present, this repository is intentionally limited to **generic, educational, and public-safe demo scripts** that reflect the main computational ideas used throughout the thesis, including:

-- ODE-based dynamic modeling
+- ODE-based dynamic modelling
-- parameter estimation workflows
+- parameter estimation and calibration workflows
-- sensitivity analysis
+- local and global sensitivity analysis
 - intervention-response simulations
-- surrogate and uncertainty-analysis style demos
+- surrogate and uncertainty-analysis style demonstrations

-The full research code used in my thesis and related manuscript is **not yet included here**, as parts of the work are still connected to ongoing or unpublished research outputs.
+These scripts are designed to communicate the computational style and methodological direction of the work without prematurely disclosing unpublished biological details, calibrated parameter sets, manuscript-specific analyses, or publication-linked research code.

-## Current purpose of this repository
+## Why the repository currently contains demos

-The aim of this repository is to provide a transparent and structured public record of the kinds of computational methods, modeling logic, and coding workflows I used during my thesis project, while avoiding the premature release of unpublished research material.

-For now, the scripts in this repository are:

-- simplified versions of the underlying computational ideas
-- detached from unpublished biological details, fitted parameters, and manuscript-specific analyses
-- designed to be readable, reproducible, and useful as standalone demos
+Parts of the thesis project are connected to ongoing research outputs and material that is better released in a more complete and publication-linked form.
+For that reason, the current repository does **not** contain the full research codebase used in the thesis or manuscript-related analyses.

+Instead, the repository provides representative demo implementations of the types of models and workflows developed during the project.
+The goal is to make the computational approach visible in a responsible and structured way while preserving appropriate separation between public educational material and unpublished research assets.

-## About the thesis context
+## Thesis context

-These demos are related in spirit to my master's thesis work in computational and mathematical biology.
-The original project involved mechanistic modeling, simulation, and quantitative analysis in a biomedical research setting.

-Because the associated research is still in the publication process, the repository currently includes **demonstration scripts rather than the complete publication-linked codebase**.
+The thesis integrates experimental and computational work to investigate how AML remodels the bone marrow microenvironment and perturbs erythropoiesis.
+It includes a mechanistic modelling framework, model calibration against experimental observations, and both local and global sensitivity analyses to identify influential regulatory processes and evaluate potential intervention strategies.
+The thesis also includes benchmark toy models, ODE-based computational implementation, and analysis of intervention concepts such as cytokine-modulation scenarios. :contentReference[oaicite:2]{index=2}

+The demos in this repository are therefore **conceptually related** to the thesis, but they should not be interpreted as the final archived or publication-ready research code.

+## What the current scripts are intended to show

+The files currently included here are meant to demonstrate:

+- how dynamic biological systems can be represented using compartmental ODE models
+- how synthetic or simplified calibration workflows can be structured
+- how sensitivity-analysis concepts can be implemented in practice
+- how intervention-response logic can be explored computationally in reduced toy settings
+- how modelling workflows can be written in a clear and reproducible way

+In other words, this repository is currently a **public-facing methodological companion**, not the complete scientific software release associated with the thesis.

-## Future updates
+## Planned future updates

-After the related paper or manuscript is published, this repository may be expanded with:
+Following publication or formal release of the associated research outputs, this repository may be expanded to include:

-- a more complete research-oriented code release
+- more complete research-oriented code
-- publication-linked reproducible scripts
+- publication-linked reproducible workflows
-- clearer mapping between demo workflows and final scientific analyses
+- clearer mapping between the public demos and the final scientific analyses
-- improved documentation for the full modeling framework
+- additional documentation for the full modelling framework
+- more detailed notes on parameterisation, validation, and sensitivity-analysis strategy

-## Notes
+## Important note

-The current files should be understood as **representative demos**, not as the final archived version of the thesis code.

-They are meant to show the computational style and methodological direction of the work without disclosing material that is better released together with the final research output.
+The current scripts should be understood as **representative demonstrations** only.
+They are intentionally simplified and abstracted, and they omit thesis-specific biological detail, unpublished data dependencies, fitted model components, and manuscript-level analyses.

 ## Author

-Shayan Jalali
+**Shayan Jalali**
 MSc in Medical Biotechnologies
+Università del Piemonte Orientale
-Computational biology, mathematical modeling, and data analysis
+Computational biology, mathematical modelling, and data analysis